eclipse-theia/theia-website/src/docs/blueprint_download.md

 ## What is Eclipse Theia Blueprint?

 Eclipse Theia Blueprint is a **template** for building desktop-based products based on the Eclipse Theia platform, as well as to showcase Eclipse Theia capabilities.
-TIt is made up of a  subset of existing Eclipse Theia features and extensions and can be easily downloaded and installed on all major operating system platforms (see below).
+It is made up of a  subset of existing Eclipse Theia features and extensions and can be easily downloaded and installed on all major operating system platforms (see below).
 Documentation is available to help you customize and build your own Eclipse Theia-based product.

 ## What is it not?